rach7777/monax-may/dgalbraith_edit.md

 Through the use of blockchain cryptography, Eris Industries simplifies this software design while providing much of the same utility as traditional, server-based platforms.

-Unlike existing alternatives in the market, including Bitcoin, Eris systems do not need to rely on token monetisation to run and secure themselves from external attack.

 From a user's perspective, there is thus no reason that an Eris system should be anything but free to use.

 #ERIS FOR DEVELOPERS